frequency-chain/frequency/pallets/messages/README.md

 ### Payload Options

 - `IPFS`: Storage of the CID and length of the file on IPFS
-- `OnChain`: Storage of the entire payload data.
-Usually for tiny payloads only.
+- `OnChain`: Storage of the entire payload data, usually for sub-256 byte payloads

 ### Message Ordering

-Messages are ordered by block number, and within each block have a set order based on transaction order in the block.
+Messages are ordered by block number, and within each block, they follow a specific order based on their transaction sequence within that block.
 This order is immutable.

 ### Actions